General Landscape Uses:

 Typically 10-20 feet in height; to 23 feet in South Florida.
 Usually taller than broad.

-Monroe, Miami-Dade and Broward counties; disjunct in St. Lucie County; West Indies and Mexico.
-In Broward County, known only from Hugh Taylor Birch State Park.
+); West Indies and Mexico.
+Extremely rare north of the Miami River.
 For a digitized image of Elbert Little's Florida range map, visit the Exploring Florida

 Map of select IRC data from peninsular Florida.